Mining

 -

-This map shows the location and status, as at 31 December 2021, of Australian operating mines, mines under development and mines under care and maintenance.
+This map shows the location and status of Australian operating mines, mines under development and mines under care and maintenance in 2023.
 Developing mines are deposits where the project has a positive feasibility study, development has commenced or all approvals have been received.
 Mines under care and maintenance have known resource estimations and may be mined or developed in the future.

 -